jackbrewer/stylus-mixins/docs/units/rem.md

 rem($px, [$base])
 ```

-Returns a rem value, based on a passed pixel value.
+Returns a rem value, based on a passed pixel value with an optional base font-size.
 IE8 and earlier get a pixel value instead.

 ```css
 rem($px $px $px $px, [$base])
 ```

-As shown above, multiple pixel values can be passed to the mixin with an optional base font-size.
+Multiple pixel values can be passed to the mixin.

 ```css
 $base--font-size ?= 16px